zhou-yg/point-teching-system/syntax.md

 }
 ```

 ## enhance attribute

 ### [data-length]

 generate a certain number of div. the number due to the keyword value. like example.

-## preserve variables
+### $index

+type: number

+when generate DOM element, the iterator will pass current index to "$index" in the scope.

 -----

-to be continute 2021.5.19
+to be continute